 I stayed at the affordable Platinum Danang Hotel due to its proximity to the beach and coffee shops I was eager to visit.
-The room was absolutely divine and they had one of the most comfortable beds I’ve slept on during the last 3 years of continuous travel.
+The room was absolutely pine and they had one of the most comfortable beds I’ve slept on during the last 3 years of continuous travel.
 I haven’t seen the guestrooms–or checked the beds–at Adamo Hotel but for just a bit more money you can book this hotel that has an epic rooftop pool.
 Or, sneak in for the day as I did (shh, don’t tell!).
 If you’re keen to stay in a hostel in Da Nang I’ve heard good things about Memory Hostel and it’s located near some of my favorite Da Nang vegan eateries.
 Browse all of the accommodation options in Da Nang on Booking.com to reserve the best place for your stay at the best price!

 As always, make sure you’re safe and sound by purchasing travel insurance from World Nomads!